realityendshere/ella-treadmill/README.md

 * Row 6: `ella-treadmill-item-row-2`
 * and so on...

-Every fourth row will contain items with the class name `ella-treadmill-item-row-1` in the following code example.
+Every fourth row (1st, 5th, 9th, 13th, etc) will contain items with the class name `ella-treadmill-item-row-1` in the following code example.

 ```
 {{#ella-treadmill content=model fluctuate=4 as |item|}}